 Some of these missionaries began working among communities that were transitioning to a more settled lifestyle, and 21 new churches have been planted so far.

 Several churches have also been planted among the completely nomadic groups.

 They meet for worship and teaching in an open space in the community, often under a shade tree.
 The nomads bring their own handmade string instruments and animal-skin drums, and they sing for hours.

-The mobile missionary teaches them from the Bible what he has learned from the Campus Crusade staff members, telling stories that span from the Old Testament to the life of Christ.
+The mobile missionary teaches them from the Bible what he has learned from the Cru staff members, telling stories that span from the Old Testament to the life of Christ.

 Now, when the tribes come close to towns, the mobile missionaries will call the JESUS film staff members and arrange for them to show the film.
 The groups that were once hard to find now contact the churches to say, "Here we are."